openshift/enhancements/dev-guide/api-conventions.md

   // Convention allows the user to define the configuration for this API convention.
   // For example, it allows them to set the priority over other conventions and whether
   // this policy should be strictly observed or weakly observed.
-  // When this value is provided, the `type` must be set to either `Convention` or `Mixed`.
+  // When this value is provided, the type must be set to either Convention or Mixed.
   // +optional
   Convention ConventionSpec `json:"convention,omitempty"`

   // Author allows the user to denote an author for the example convention.
   // The author is not required.
 When omitted, this means the user has no opinion and the value is
-  // left to the platform to choose a reasonable default, which is subject to change over time.
+  // left to the platform to choose a good default, which is subject to change over time.
-  // The current platform default is `OpenShift Engineering`.
+  // The current platform default is OpenShift Engineering.
   // The Author field is free form text.
   // +optional
-  // + Note: In this example, the `platform` refers to OpenShift Container Platform and not
-  // + a cloud provider (commonly referred to among engineers as platforms).
   Author string `json:"author,omitempty"`
 }
 ```